 1. Don't forget to buy travel insurance

-But if you’re travelling outside of the EU, then you could be without any provision of medical assistance without travel insurance.
-If something went wrong, could you afford to pay thousands of pounds (or more) because of a small oversight like forgetting to buy travel insurance?
+Without such a policy in place, the direct and associated costs of medical treatment can soon add up.
+Could you afford to pay thousands of pounds (or more) because of a small oversight like forgetting to buy travel insurance?

 It’s not all about medical care, either.
 If you buy your travel insurance when you book your holiday and then something prevents you from going, such as an illness or a death in the family, you could make a claim for having to cancel.

-And if your luggage went missing, your hotel cancelled your stay or your possessions were stolen on your trip then you could make a claim too.
+And if your luggage got lost, stolen or damaged, your hotel cancelled your stay or your possessions were stolen on your trip then you could make a claim too.

 2. Buy holiday money before you get to the airport

 Get your travel money in advance to lock in the best rate you can.
-If you can get a prepaid card like Post Office Travel Money Card, you can top up well in advance, before you’ve even booked a holiday, while the rates are good and lock in the saving.
+If you get a prepaid travel money card you can top up well in advance, before you’ve even booked a holiday, while the rates are good and lock in the saving.